docker/docs/opensource/project/software-req-win.md

 title: Build and test Docker on Windows
 ---

-This page explains how to get the software you need to build, test and run the Docker source code for Windows and setup the required software and services:
+This page explains how to get the software you need to build, test, and run the Docker source code for Windows and setup the required software and services:

 - Windows containers
 - GitHub account